EsteemedIO/esteemedio.github.io/_case_study/the-state-of-north-carolina.md

 author: matthew-pritchard
 categories: []
 title: The State of North Carolina
-description: 'Esteemed Digital was contracted for The State of North Carolina on three separate projects.
-Read more about the projects. '
+description: The State of North Carolina enlisted the help of Esteemed Digital to find a senior Drupal consultant, senior front end developer, and technical lead to successfully manage multiple projects, including an Innovation Center, website for the Governor, and an ambitious business portal.
 image: "/uploads/ncblnc-home.jpg"
 thumbnail: "/uploads/icenter-home_0.png"
 color_overlay: ''